 These Canned Wines Need to Be in Your Cooler

-The benefits are many fold: cans are better at keeping out wine-ruining light and oxygen than corks and screw caps, you can chug 'em directly, aluminum is easier to recycle than glass, and the ABV hovers around 12% (which is about 8% more than light beer) -- you do the math.
+Plus, cans are better at keeping out wine-ruining light and oxygen than corks and screw caps, you can chug ’em directly, aluminum is easier to recycle than glass, and the ABV hovers around 12% (which is about 8% more than light beer)—you do the math.

 From rosé to white to sparkling wines, there are plenty of refreshing canned options to keep you cool.
-This summer, forget the bottle opener!
-Here’s what to drink:
+This summer, you can forget the glasses and bottle opener.

 Union Wine Company Underwood Pinot Gris